omalizadeh/laravel-jalali-calendar/README.md

 This is a laravel package to get jalali date events and holidays by parsing time.ir website.

+> ⭐ Star! if you used & liked this package.

 ## Installation

 Install package with composer: